 The Mission to Seafarers cares for and promotes the spiritual, moral and physical wellbeing of al seafarers and their families worldwide.

-The Flying Angel Club is the missions’ Zeemanshuis in the Port of Rotterdam; we provide a much needed rest ashore, 7 days a week/365 days per year, a chance to get away from the ship, contact relatives, play games, have a drink and relax.
+The Flying Angel Club is the missions’ Zeemanshuis in the Port of Rotterdam; we provide a much needed rest ashore, a chance to get away from the ship, contact relatives, play games, have a drink and relax.
 We provide computers and wifi to seafarers free of charge.
 We have billiards and table tennis, books, a chapel and many other amenities for seafarers to enjoy.

 The organization brings ship and hospital visits to crews of all nationalities, but most of all to Dutch and Filipino crews.
 PKWR also supports activities in seafarers centers and organizes church services and commemorative events.